graphql-boilerplates/react-fullstack-graphql/quickstart-with-apollo/README.md

 Save the HTTP endpoint for the `Simple API` from the output, you'll need it in the next step.

-> Note: You can now test your GraphQL API inside a GraphQL playground.
+> **Note**: You can now test your GraphQL API inside a GraphQL playground.
 Simply type the `graphcool playground` command and start sending queries and mutations.

 ### 5. Connect the frontend app with your GraphQL API